PTCoetser/PTCoetser/README.md

 ## 📺 Latest Projects
 <!-- PROJECTS:START -->
-- Hulu Interface | Integration with the IMDB API.
+- Just for kicks, I've built a Hulu Interface that pulls info from the IMDB API.
-I have deployed this app on firebase at [https://hulu-clone-f9922.web.app/](https://hulu-clone-f9922.web.app/).
+- I have deployed this app to firebase at [https://hulu-clone-f9922.web.app/](https://hulu-clone-f9922.web.app/).

 <!-- PROJECTS:END -->